bgiulianetti/minesweeper-client/README.md

  ```

 ## Set up and run the project
- - In order to be able to run the project first you must install [node.js](https://nodejs.org/es/).
+ - In order to be able to run the project first you must install [node.js](https://nodejs.org).
- - Once you have install node.js, you must run the following command in the root of the project:
+ - Once you have installed node.js, you must run the following command in the root of the project:
   `$ npm install`
   - This will install all the dependencies specified in the package.json file.
-When this process is finish you will notice that a new folder is created (node_modules) with contains all the libraries and dependencies.
+When this process is finish you will notice that a new folder is created (node_modules) wich contains all the libraries and dependencies.
-  - To run the application run the following command in the root of the project: `$ node app.js`
+  - To run the application you have to run the following command in the root of the project: `$ node app.js`